raulsenaferreira/SiMOOD/README.md

 ## SiMOOD: Evolutionary Testing Simulation with Out-Of-Distribution Images

+Important notice: this is an experimental image transformation tool for CARLA simulator.
+It was developed in an academic context.
+Therefore, several code improvements and cleaning are needed to be considered a mature tool.
+Feel free to contribute and open new issues.

 This repository is divided into two parts: A) Setup for OOD perturbations live in CARLA B) Evolutionary search for OOD perturbations.

 Details about the concept, architecture and experiments can be [seen in our paper](https://hal.science/hal-03779723/) presented at the 27th IEEE Pacific Rim International Symposium on Dependable Computing (PRDC 2022).